ibm-cloud-docs/Cloudant/tutorials/create_query.md

 > **Note:** If there is no available defined index that matches the specified query, then Cloudant
 > uses the `_all_docs` index.

-For this exercise, we create two indexes.
-An index defines the fields that can be used in a query.
-If you create a query and Cloudant Query cannot find an index with matching fields, it returns an error that says no suitable index was found.
-The indexes we create here contain the fields that the queries we run in later exercises use.
+An index is not mandatory if your query does not define the `sort` parameter.
+However, if you have a usable index, it makes your query run faster.
+If you do use the `sort` parameter in your query, you must either have a JSON index with that field defined or a text index that contains that field.
+In this exercise, we create two indexes for the queries define in later exercises.

 To create an index for a simple query: